-Net sales do not account for the costs of the goods sold, general expenses and administrative expenses that are analysed with various effects on the margins of the statement of income.
+Net sales do not account for the cost of the goods sold, general expenses, and administrative expenses that are analysed with various effects on the margins of the statement of income.

 Companies typically strive to maintain or beat the averages in the industry.
 Returns can often be resold quickly, without creating problems.
 Allowances generally are the result of transportation problems that may prompt a firm to review its shipping tactics or methods of storage.
 Companies offering discounts can choose to lower their discount terms or increase them to become more competitive within their industries.

 Gross sales are a company's total, unadjusted sales.
 They are reserved for companies that use accrual accounting when a transaction takes place.
 They are booked in case of companies using cash accounting when cash is received.